stnly/sengit/CritiqueIntroduction.md

 ##Concrete
 ###group 4
-This group demonstrated good abstract design for their requirements.
+This group demonstrated good abstract design for most of their requirements.
 As we can see, the product requirements only describe the behaviour of the system instead of depicting specific stuff on how the requirement will be accomplish.
-However in event-B, their way of constructing the user access is too concrete because they have to specify which user it is in each function.
-Looking at figure 1 (appendix A), they just model the behaviour of what the system is going to do without any specific information that suggest how the system would meet the goal.
-For example in appendix B.1, the function Set Threshold contains the guard specify the user have to be a manager in order to use this function.
+Looking at PD-2.2.1 and PD-2.2.2 (appendix A, figure 1), the two product requirements have goo abstract design because they just model the behaviour of the system without providing any specific ways or information that suggests how the system would meet the goal.
+However in event-B, their way of constructing the user access is too concrete because they have to specify which user was granted the access in each function.
+Also some of the events contain too many details.
+For example in the MoveStock event (appendix A,figure2), this event contains too many guards that would make this event too specific.
+The group should distribute the guards out of the machine would be more abstract.
 ###group 7
-In appendix C, the product requirements are too specific.
+Overall, this group have most of the requirements well model, but a few requirements are too specific and can be broken down further.
+For instances, PD-2.5.5 (appendix B,figure1) is too specific because I know how the goal would be accomplish.
 They should move those requirements down or make them more abstract.
-For example, PD-2.5.3 states that items are placed under the same classification so this will tell where this item should be placed.
-This requirement should be replaced as the system can handle item storage.
+For example, PD-2.5.3(appendix B,figure1) should be replaced as the system can handle item storage so then in the design level can then state that the same items would be place at the same location.
 As for the Event-B, they have too many guards in each function that would make their model too specific.
-For instance in appendix D.1, the function Add Product to Warehouse has a lot of guards while there are only two actions.
-They should delegate the invariants at each machine instead of within each function.
-Then in appendix D.2, the function contains too many details which would make the model too concrete.
-The guard that restricts the staff from making the transaction because the registrar doesn’t have enough money to give the changes is a huge problem for the staff.
-The staff would have to go get the changes from somewhere else then come back to notify the system that the registrar got more money then it could process the transaction.
+For instance in the event AddStockToWarehouse (appendix B,figure2), the function has a lot of guards while there are only two actions.
+Some of those guards can actually be moved to the invariants at each machine instead of within each function.
+Then in the BuyTrolly event (appendix B,figure3), the function contains too many details which would make the model too concrete.
+Like in a scenario when the registrar ran out of money, the guard would actually restrict the staff from making the transaction because the guard states it so therefore the event can not be fired.
+Maybe the cashier would actually want to settle the transaction first then proceed to get the changes for the customer.
+An abstract event would need to be as general as possible to compute with as many situations as possible.
 ###group 11
-Referring to appendix E, the requirement describes how it would achieve the goal making it too specific for a product requirement.
+This group has the most concrete requirements among the four groups.
+Referring to PD-1.2.6 (appendix C,figure1), the requirement is too concrete because I can figure out how the goods will be dealt with when it is in a replacement order.
 The requirement should be more abstract like the system can handle replacement orders or else you can’t extend that product requirement further down to design level.
-Looking at this simple function Give Change in appendix F, the function has too many guards for only one operation.
+Then the event-B for this group has a lot of specific events that probably would only suit for some limited situation.
+By taking a look at this simple event Give Change (appendix C,figure2), this event has too many guards for only one operation.
 More guards should be delegated at the top of the machine and the invariants could be more general to make the model more abstract.
 ###group 3
-In appendix G, the requirement is specific to list out the attribute that the system would store.
-It can just be the system can record product details and then extends that requirement down to design level where you can then state that it can store these types of attributes.
-Referencing to appendix H, the function contains too many guards that would make the function too specific.
-The function could be better to rearrange the guards out of the functions.
+This group has most of the requirements model fairly abstract with a few requirements that could be better.
+For example PL-2.4.3 (appendix D,figure1) contains specific information that list out the attribute that the system would store.
+The requirement can be replace as the system can record product details and then extends that requirement down to design level where it can then state the previous attributes that were mentioned.
+Most of the events in Event-B were modelled well except for some events like AddProductStore (appendix D,figure2), the event contains too many guards that would make the function too specific.
+The function could be better to rearrange the guards out of the functions and also reduce the amount of information in the event.

-Overall, all the groups have some parts that are well model and some parts are too specific.
-Out of all the groups, group 4 have the most abstract model.
-Our group (group 3) is place in the middle of the bunch.
-Group 11 have too many details in some of the functions making it to cause too many errors in the model.
+Overall, most of the groups have their requirements well modelled, but the Event-B was too specific in general.
+Out of all the groups, group 4 have the most abstract model for both the requirement and Event-B. Our group (group 3) is place in the middle because most of our requirements are well modelled.
+Group 11 have most concrete model and contains too many details in some of the functions making it cause too many errors in the model.

 ##Machine Sequence